Dadkom/PDSND-Project-3/README.md

 * US Bikeshare Database System

 # Description:
-In this project, you will use Python program called Anaconda to explore data related to bike share systems.
-Then, you will write code to provide the following information for bike share use in Chicago, New York City, and Washington.
+This is a project that uses Python program to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+Then, you will type code to import data and answer important questions by computing descriptive statistics.
+You will also write script that takes initial inputs to create an interactive device experience to provide these statistics.

 # Files Used: